-Before you pull the trigger and take advantage of this hidden asset you need to understand the tax consequences of selling your life insurance.
+But before you pull the trigger and take advantage of this hidden asset, you need to understand the tax consequences of selling your life insurance.
 Because with any large financial transaction, you can be sure that Uncle Sam will be looking for a cut.

-Good news- the tax consequences of selling your life insurance have become simpler with the new Tax Cuts and Job Act of 2017 (TCJA).
+Fortunately, the tax consequences of selling your life insurance have become simpler with the new Tax Cuts and Jobs Act of 2017 (TCJA).

-- Proceeds received up to the tax basis are free of income tax.
+- Proceeds received up to the tax basis (total premiums paid) are free of income tax.

 - Proceeds received that are greater than the tax basis up to the amount of the cash surrender value are taxed at ordinary income rates.

-- Proceeds received that are in excess of the cash value get taxed as capital gains.
+- Proceeds received that are in excess of the amount from tier 2 get taxed as capital gains.

 The Tax Cuts and Jobs Act of 2017 makes figuring out your tax basis significantly easier.
 Previously, based on Revenue Ruling 2009-13, there was a different tax basis calculation for people selling their insurance policies and those surrendering.

 More importantly, it meant that a smaller portion of the proceeds was tax-free.
 Thanks to the TCJA, this is no longer that case.

-TCJA removes the need to factor in the cumulative cost of insurance and makes the basic calculation for both life settlements and surrenders the same.
-Those selling their policies no longer need to reduce the taxable basis by the cumulative cost of insurance.
+TCJA removes the need to factor in the cumulative cost of insurance and makes the basic calculation for both life insurance settlements and surrenders the same.
+Those selling their policies no longer need to reduce the taxable basis by the cumulative cost of insurance charges.

 Less work and more money.
 We love that here at Mason Finance.